yasuru21/SOC_Lab/README.md

 ### 1.1 Configure Cassandra

 - Edit Cassandra's configuration file: `nano /etc/cassandra/cassandra.yaml`
-- Change the cluster name (e.g., to "mydfir")
+- Change the cluster name (e.g., to "demo")
 - Update listen_address and rpc_address to your TheHive server's public IP
 - Change the seed_provider address to your TheHive server's public IP
 - Save and exit the file